minprog/programmeren-ki/other/cypher/index.md

 2. Switch each letter's *casing*: i.e. any lowercase letters will be uppercased in the output, and any uppercase letters will be lowercased.

 Implementing this cypher as a C program will yield output as per the example above.
+And note that your program must be able to show the output in lowercase, too, per the `-l` flag that might be added to the command line.

 ## Specification